Office of English Language Acquisition, Department of Education.

 I. Funding Opportunity Description

-Grants awarded under this program may be used—
+Grants awarded under this program may be used for one or more of the following—

-(2) For the development of program curricula appropriate to the needs of the consortia participants involved;
+(2) The development of program curricula appropriate to the needs of the consortia participants involved; and

-(5) In conjunction with other Federal need-based student financial assistance programs, for financial assistance, including costs related to tuition, fees, and books for enrolling in courses required to complete the degree involved, to meet certification or licensing requirements for teachers who work in language instruction educational programs or serve ELs; and
+(3) In conjunction with other Federal need-based student financial assistance programs, for financial assistance, and costs related to tuition, fees, and books for enrolling in courses required to complete the degree involved, to meet certification or licensing requirements for teachers who work in language Start Printed Page 76958instruction educational programs or serve ELs.

 However, there are limited studies that provide evidence about how to best prepare and support educators of ELs in ways that will ultimately improve student learning and outcomes.
 The existing studies that the Department has identified typically do not meet the highest standards for rigor, and largely focus on professional development for in-service teachers; few focused on preparation for pre-service teachers.

-In addition, in order to increase the body of evidence available to inform improved instruction for ELs, we encourage NPD applicants to propose projects that include a rigorous evaluation of proposed activities that, if well-implemented, would meet the WWC Evidence Standards with reservations.
-We believe that such evaluations will help ensure that projects funded under the NPD program are part of a learning agenda that expands the knowledge base on effective EL practices to ultimately enable all ELs to achieve postsecondary and career success.
+In addition, in order to grow the evidence available to inform the future activities of IHEs, SEAs, and LEAs to support ELs, NPD-funded projects are encouraged to use a portion of their budgets to conduct a rigorous evaluation of their projects that meets the WWC Standards with reservations.
+Such evaluations would help ensure that projects funded under the NPD program are part of a learning agenda that expands the knowledge base on effective EL practices to ultimately enable all ELs to achieve postsecondary and career success.

-In addition, we recognize that linguistic and cultural diversity is an asset, and that dual language approaches may also enhance the preservation of heritage languages and cultures.
+In addition, we recognize that linguistic and cultural diversity is an asset, and that dual language approaches may also enhance the preservation of heritage language and culture.
 These approaches may be particularly impactful for diverse populations of ELs, such as immigrant children and youth and Native American students.

 Finally, we are interested in the development of the early learning workforce.
 In this competition, we encourage pre-service preparation for early learning educators so that they can successfully support ELs.
-Because the foundational knowledge of developmental learning and language Start Printed Page 11204acquisition skills applies across all levels of teaching ELs, including at the secondary level, we also encourage projects that will include this knowledge building for educators at all levels.
+And, because the foundational knowledge of developmental learning and language acquisition skills applies across all levels of teaching ELs, including at the secondary level, we also encourage projects that will include this knowledge building for educators at all levels.

 Priorities: This notice includes one absolute priority, two competitive preference priorities, and two invitational priorities.
-The absolute priority is from section 3131 of the ESEA (20 U.S.C.
-6861).
-Competitive Preference Priority 1 is from 34 CFR 75.226.
+The absolute priority is from section 3131 of ESEA (20 U.S.C.
+7801).
+Competitive Preference Priority 1 is from section 75.226 of EDGAR.
 Competitive Preference Priority 2 is from the Department's notice of final supplemental priorities and definitions (Supplemental Priorities), published in the Federal Register on December 10, 2014 (79 FR 73425).

 This priority is: